The Maine AgendaGolf & Racquet Sports

 Cape Elizabeth

 Fort Williams Park.
-The best dedicated outdoor pickleball in Greater Portland, full stop.
+The best-sited dedicated outdoor pickleball in Greater Portland, and until July 31, 2026 the biggest.
 Eight courts on asphalt with permanent lines and permanent nets, at 1000 Shore Road, on the grounds of the park that also holds Portland Head Light.
 Play is managed through Cape Elizabeth Community Services, so check its court schedule and reservation rules before you go, and budget for the park's paid seasonal parking (the same lots that serve the lighthouse).
 Eight real courts with nets already up, steps from the ocean, is as good as public outdoor pickleball gets in this region.
 Pair a morning session with our guide to Portland Head Light and the Cape Elizabeth lighthouses if you are making the trip.

 Scarborough